Senjutsu: Accolades and awards

 "Darkest Hour" was listed among "Best 50 Rock and Metal Songs of 2021" by Audio Ink Radio.
 The second single called "Stratego" made the "Top 10 Best Guitar Riffs of 2021" list published by Guitar World.
 "Hell on Earth" was voted the fourth best song of 2021 in Ultimate Guitars' awards poll.
 The song was ranked as the sixth best song of 2021 by Toru Sugaya of the Japanese website Gekirock.
 "The Parchment" was listed among "Best Hard Rock Songs of 2021" published by Swedish newspaper Aftonbladet, the album's longest composition reached the 4th position.
-Promo videos for album’s songs "Stratego" and "The Writing on the Wall" were listed among "Best Music Videos of 2021 (Rock and Alternative)" by Promonews TV.
+Promo videos for album's songs "Stratego" and "The Writing on the Wall" were listed among "Best Music Videos of 2021 (Rock and Alternative)" by Promonews TV.

-In the summary of the Japanese magazine Burrn! the Senjutsu album was recognized as the second most important album of 2021, the illustration adorning it was also appreciated (2nd position), the single "The Writing on the Wall" was selected as the fourth best song in 2021.
+In the summary of the Japanese magazine Burrn!, the Senjutsu album was recognized as the second most important album of 2021; further, the illustration adorning it was also appreciated (2nd position), and the single "The Writing on the Wall" was selected as the fourth best song in 2021.
 Steve Harris as bassist and composer was recognized as the best musician in these categories and Iron Maiden maintained the title of "Best Foreign Group".
 Adrian Smith was recognized as the fourth best guitarist in the world.
 The album was nominated for Fonogram – Magyar Zenei Díj, the Hungarian equivalent of the Grammy, in the category "Best Hard Rock / Metal Album".
 Senjutsu was awarded with Sklizen Award established by Czech Spark Magazine.
 Band's seventeenth album was the winner in "Best Album of the Year" category.
-Iron Maiden were honoured with Metal Storm Annual Awards in three different categories: "Best Heavy/Melodic Metal Album Award", "The Biggest Letdown Award" for Senjutsu album and "Best Video Award" for "The Writing On The Wall" promotional clip.